konishon/ERM/README.md

 Some of the input was prepared via different platform: ArcGIS Pro, R Statistics, and Excel.
 ERM module is part of Vulnerability Analysis and Monitoring Platform for Impact of Regional Events ([VAMPIRE](http://vampire.pulselabjakarta.org) - now called PRISM) hazard monitoring module.
 Some of the analysis has been modified and adjusted to GEE based on data availability and considering the computation resources within GEE.
 While the methodology written in this document still reflecting what we developed in VAMPIRE.

+We are actively migrating the current GEE workflows to FOSS technologies.

 This is the single-source documentation for ERM.
 It is intended to be a thorough, living document detailing the background, objective, data, method and output of ERM.
 If you find a mistake, please open an issue.

 ERM model developed by Benny Istanto and [Prof. Rizaldi Boer](https://scholar.google.com/citations?hl=en&user=jTPXEp8AAAAJ) of Climatology Laboratory - [Bogor Agricultural University](https://ipb.ac.id) as Scientific Advisor.